 In order to obtain perfection, or in alchemical terms, to accomplish the Great Work, Nina must master both good and evil – light and darkness.
 The occult concept of duality becomes therefore extremely important (more on this later).

-In order to become a Black Swan, Nina must be able to be somewhat comfortable with sex, and even enjoy it.
+In order to become a Black Swan, Nina must be able to be somewhat comfortable with sex and even enjoy it.
 So Thomas gives Nina homework: to “touch herself”.
 Ready to do everything to become a better dancer, Nina tries to masturbate but her mother causes a blockage.
-Sexual pleasure becomes therefore a form of emancipation from her mother’s control and her initiation to the “big league”.
+Sexual pleasure becomes, therefore, a form of emancipation from her mother’s control and her initiation to the “big league”.

 As the Black Swan grows in power, Nina starts hallucinating physical mutations on her body.
 The only other person that can see these mutations are Nina’s mother, who, as a handler, has the “key” to her psyche.
-She is aware of Nina’s gradual transformation and tries to repress it, knowing it will cause the lost of her “little girl”.
+She is aware of Nina’s gradual transformation and tries to repress it, knowing it will cause the loss of her “little girl”.

-This situation reflects the ugly truth behind real-life ritual abuse.
+This situation reflects the ugly truth behind the real-life ritual abuse.
 Children, who are already dissociative due to their parent’s abuse, are handed over to “higher instances” who continue the programming process.
 In this case, Nina is handed over to the entertainment world (known to use Monarch programming on celebrities) to create in her an alter persona destined to be a world-renowned star.

 In order for Nina to become the new Swan Queen, however, someone must step down.

 Beth MacIntyre: The Ageing Star Who Was Pushed Aside